 CompIQ MINI Compressor Pedal for Bass & Guitar

-CompIQ MINI Pro Compressor is a unique featured compressor / limiter pedal, with qualities rivaled only by expensive studio gear.
+CompIQ MINI Pro Compressor is a unique featured compressor/limiter mini pedal, with qualities rivaled only by expensive studio gear.
 It provides the amount of control and versatility needed for professional audio processing while preserving the musical response and transparency of analog circuitry.
+Designed with bass and guitar in mind, it is excellent with any other instrument, and also with vocals – with an appropriate microphone pre-amp.
 A good understanding of audio compression is normally required to optimally set it up for live performance or studio recording.
-The CompIQ MINI compressor pedal is a mighty weapon of dynamic processing.

 A studio-grade mini compressor pedal

 CompIQ MINI Pro is an all-analog compressor pedal designed for guitar and bass and hand-built around the top-class 4320 THAT Analog Engine®.
 It provides the essential controls for achieving professional-level audio compression, something never before seen in a package of this size.
 At the heart of processing, a true RMS-level detector measures the input signal and applies accurate feed-forward compression through a transparent sounding, high-performance Blackmer® VCA.

 I can’t think of any devices that are similarly small and can do nearly as much with studio-ready sound quality.
 Despite the reduced size, the CompIQ Mini adopted the essential aspect of its siblings – the clean compression.
 And that without compromises.